 When choosing among windows, look for several factors that measure energy conservation performance:

 Construction and Insulation

 This measures the ease with which heat passes through the window.
 In order to minimize heat loss, you want windows with a low U-factor.
 Old windows with a single pane of glass in an aluminum frame might have a U-factor of about 1.3; some new high-tech windows have U-factors as low as 0.1.
-In this area, the U.S. Department of Energy currently requires that new residential windows have U-factors of .30 or lower.
+In most areas, the U.S. Department of Energy currently requires that new residential windows have U-factors of .30 or lower.
 Sometimes U-factors are calculated for the glass area only.
-That is not very useful; you should get information on the U-factor for the entire window assembly.
+That’s not very useful; you’ll need information on the U-factor for the entire window assembly.

 Solar Heat Gain Coefficient (SHGC)

 This expresses the fraction of the sun’s radiation admitted through a window.
 In cold weather, a high SHGC number is desirable for windows that receive a lot of direct sun exposure.
 The heat from solar radiation a home takes in through a south-facing window may be great enough to more than offset heat loss through the window, making the window better than a well-insulated wall from an energy conservation standpoint.
 On the other hand, in warm weather a high SHGC number in windows that receive a lot of direct sun exposure is undesirable, as the heat from the solar radiation raises indoor temperatures, forcing air-conditioning systems to work harder.
 The ideal solution is to have a high SHGC on south-facing windows, which get direct exposure to the sun when the sun is low in the sky in the winter, and then shade these windows in the summer with a roof overhang or trees.